Tigers to take on Iowa State in Autozone Liberty Bowl

-MEMPHIS – After just the tenth, nine win season in school history and with a chance to win ten games this year, the Memphis Tigers won’t have to travel far for their tenth straight bowl game.
+MEMPHIS – After just the 10th, nine-win season in school history and with a chance to win 10 games this year, the Memphis Tigers won’t have to travel far for their 10th straight bowl game.

 For the second time in six years, the Tigers have earned an invite to the Autozone Liberty Bowl where the U of M will face the exact same opponent they played back in 2017 in the Iowa State Cyclones.